Hans Jacobson

 Hans Jacobson (March 17, 1947 – July 9, 1984) was a Swedish modern pentathlete, fencer and Olympic Champion.
 He competed at the 1976 Summer Olympics in Montreal, where he won a gold medal in épée with the Swedish team.
-He originally won a bronze medal in the team competition at the 1968 Summer Olympics along with Hans Jacobson and Hans-Gunnar Liljenvall.
+He originally won a bronze medal in the modern pentathlon team competition at the 1968 Summer Olympics along with Björn Ferm and Hans-Gunnar Liljenvall.
 However, he was stripped of the medal after Liljenvall failed a drug test (for alcohol).

+Jacobson represented K1 IF and Djurgårdens IF.
+For Djurgårdens IF, he became the 1974 Swedish champion in individual épée and eight-time champion in team épée.